Leox1024/go-blog/content/posts/ProxmoxBasicsTips.md

 title = 'ProxmoxBasicsTips'
 date = 2024-02-20T22:09:11+01:00
-description = "In this tutorial I will explain you some basic tips for PVE."
-categories: [ "Networking", "Server", "Linux", "PVE"] draft = false
+description = "In this tutorial I will explain you some basic tips for PVE." categories = [ "Networking", "Server", "Linux", "PVE"] draft = false
 +++